ecsnavarretemit/cmsc265-image-transition/README.md

 It is recommended to use Yarn instead of NPM due to the assurance that the dependencies that will be installed is the same across all machines.
 Although there is the `npm shrinkwrap` which aims to achieve what is stated above, read this about [yarn.lock and npm shrinkwrap](https://yarnpkg.com/en/docs/yarn-lock).

+_Note: Make sure that Python 2.x.x is present on your path since OpenCV bindings for node needs this in order for it to be compiled._

 ## Running the Program

 This program can be run using the command `yarn start` if you use Yarn or `npm start` if you use NPM.
 The output image files will be under the `out` directory generated at the project root.

+This can also be installed as executable script using the command `npm install -g`.
+After installation which could take some time, You may now be able to use the command `image-sequencer <directory containing images>`.
+For more info, you can type: `image-sequencer --help`.

 ## Running Tests